Vegan vs Leather - Why veg tan leather is more animal and eco friendly than vegan imitations

 These plant-based options are also rarely suited to the wide range of uses currently covered by leather.
 For example, the plant matter amalgams might be fine to make a tote bag or book cover but would be utterly unreasonable for a dress or briefcase.
 It also isn’t strong enough to become load-bearing straps or able to be braided or tooled.

-I understand that there is a knee jerk reaction that people have since leather does come from an animal.
+Peta and other unethical organizations have done a great job of capitalizing on people's empathy and manufactured guilt.
 However, the choice boils down to this; consume a product that is extremely harmful to the environment and all the animals in it during its production and for hundreds of years to come (if it is even biodegradable at all) or choose a product made in a way that is sustainable and without toxic byproducts and created from a resource that was already in existence and would otherwise be wasted.

-If your true intent is to make purchasing choices that are actually more environmentally responsible and not just virtue signaling, then please consider veg tan leather rather than plastic.
+If your true intent is to make purchasing choices that are actually more environmentally responsible and not just virtue signaling, then please consider leather rather than plastic.

 Note for Kinksters- When it comes to BDSM gear the leather used in the lower end toys that are sold by resellers (people who purchase their stock in bulk from overseas) is usually from the countries whose tanning methods are the most destructive.
 Most mass-produced BDSM toys come from Pakistan and other middle eastern countries whose environmental laws around manufacturing are severely lacking.
 These companies not only use very toxic tanning methods that harm the environment, but their workers are directly exposed to these toxins.